Restaurant Email Marketing: 8 Proven Campaigns To Drive More Sales

 There are a lot of approaches you can take.
 Let’s run through what that might look like if we added “birria tacos” to our menu:

-- Exclusive preview.
-A pre-launch for a new menu item?
+• Exclusive preview: A pre-launch for a new menu item?
 You bet!
 Imagine an email that says, “🔥 Coming Friday: New birria tacos.”
-Then you share how guests have been asking for this dish, why you’re excited about the recipe, and so on.
+You can then share how guests have been asking for this dish, why you’re excited about the recipe and so on.
 Then, the next step …

-- Limited time offer.
-We’ll give rewards members two times points for ordering birria tacos in the first week.
+• Limited-time offer: We’ll give reward members double points for ordering birria tacos in the first week.
 Maybe we’ll also offer a discount for first-time customers.
 I’ve seen the normal discounts work twice as well when they’re tied to a new menu time.

 All that is to say, new menu items give you lots of options to send promotions over email.
 You just have to get creative.